Modularity of higher theta series I: cohomology of the generic fiber: Modularity for cohomological correspondences

 \begin{cor} We have the following properties of the morphisms in \eqref{eq: no tilde maps}. \begin{enumerate} \item Each morphism $a_i$ is quasi-smooth. \item Each morphism $b_i$ is quasi-smooth and representable in derived schemes. \item Each morphism $c_i$ is smooth. \end{enumerate} \end{cor}

 \begin{cor} The diagram

 satisfies the conditions in \S\ref{sssec: descent assumptions}.
 Here, $z_{i}$ and $z$ are the inclusions of zero sections, and $\pi_{i}$ and $\pi$ are the natural projections. \end{cor} \begin{proof} We first check all maps in the above diagram are representable in derived schemes (this is abbreviated ``schematic'' below) and separated. \begin{itemize} \item The horizontal maps.
 The maps $h_{i}$ are separated and schematic.
 By Lemma \ref{lem: hecke corr quasismooth tilde}, the maps $\wt a_{i}, \wt b_{i}$ and $\wt c_{i}$ are separated and schematic.
 Therefore the same is true for $a_{i}=h_{i}^{U}\c\wt a_{i}, b_{i}=h_{i}^{V}\c \wt b_{i}$ and $c_{i}=h_{i}^{W}\c\wt c_{i}$. \item The maps $f_{i}, f$ and $z_{i}, z$.
-Since $W_{i}$ is a classical (i.e., isomorphic to its classical truncation) vector bundle stack over $S_{i}$, $z_{i}$ is separated and schematic.
+Since $W_{i}$ is a classical vector bundle stack over $S_{i}$, $z_{i}$ is separated and schematic.
 The same is true for $z$.
 By the Cartesian diagrams \eqref{eq: derived cartesian E_1 S} and \eqref{eq: Hk UVW Cart}, we see that $f_{i}$ and $f$ are also separated and schematic. \item The maps $\pi_{i}, \pi$ and $g_{i}, g$.
 The map $g_{i}$ is given by the linear map $\cV\to \cW$ of perfect complexes on $S$ whose cone is $\cU[1]$.
-To show $g_{i}$ and $\pi_{i}$ are separated and schematic, it suffices to observe that $\cU$ is concentrated in degrees $\ge0$.
-Similarly, the fact that $\cU^{\flat}_{\Hk}$ is concentrated in degrees $\ge0$ implies that $g$ and $\pi$ are schematic and separated. \end{itemize}
+To show $g_{i}$ and $\pi_{i}$ are separated and schematic, it suffices by Lemma \ref{lem:closed-embedding} to observe that $\cU$ has tor-amplitude $[0, \infty)$, which is clear from the definition.
+Similarly, the fact that $\cU^{\flat}_{\Hk}$ has tor-amplitude in $[0, \infty)$ implies that $g$ and $\pi$ are schematic and separated. \end{itemize}

 The vertical squares $(U_{0},V_{0}, S_{0}, W_{0})$, $(\Hk^{\flat}_{U},\Hk^{\flat}_{V},\Hk^{r}_{S},\Hk^{\flat}_{W})$ and $(U_{r}, V_{r}, S_{r}, W_{r})$ are derived Cartesian by \eqref{eq: derived cartesian E_1 S} and \eqref{eq: Hk UVW Cart}.
 It remains to check the pushability and pullability of various squares, which will all be seen to be cases of Example \ref{ex: pushable} or Example \ref{ex: pullable}. \begin{enumerate} \item The square $(\Hk^{\flat}_{U}, U_{0}, \Hk^{\flat}_{V},V_{0})$ is pushable.
 For this it suffices to base change all relevant spaces to $\Hk^{r}_{S}$ and show instead that